Fablab-Amersfoort/Robots/robots/lijnvolger_fablab_setup/README.md

 |A1|LDR right|
 |A5|Button to step through test modes (pullup to 5V)|

+When started up, the sketch starts in setup mode: LED is blinking.
-When started up, the sketch starts in mode 0: all LEDS off, motor controller off.
+When you press the button, it continues in linefollower mode, trying to drive the robot with the white line centered When you press the button for a longer time (more than 0,5 s) it starts in test mode: mode 0: all LEDS off, motor controller off.
 Pressing the key steps through the following modes:

 |mode|description|